gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 #### A note about LongText fields

 If you include fields with a `LongText` type in your Contentful `ContentType`, their returned value will be **an object not a string**.
 This is because Contentful LongText fields are Markdown by default.
-In order to handle the Markdown content properly, this field type is created as a child node so that a transformer plugin such as gatsby-transformer-remark or react-markdown, can transform it to HTML.
+In order to handle the Markdown content properly, this field type is created as a child node so that a transformer plugin such as [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/), can transform it to HTML.

 `ShortText` type fields will be returned as strings.